JayHunter0197/Todo-BD/README.md

 ```

-You will use other two terminal tabs.
-The Mongod server to connect with the Mongo Database and the Mongo Shell to see and interact with the database.
+You will open another two terminal tabs.
+One for the Mongod server to connect with the Mongo Database and the other one for the Mongo Shell to see and interact with the database.

 ###### Mongod server
 ```bash